-HOUSE/COACH BATTERY DISCONNECT SWITCH (COACH BATT)
+HOUSE/COACH BATTERY POWER CONTROLS (COACH BATT)

-The House/Coach Battery Disconnect switch lets you disconnect the house batteries from the 12-volt system of your coach during storage periods to avoid battery drain by electrical items that are hooked directly to the house batteries, such as clock displays and radio memories, etc.
+The House/Coach Battery Power Controls let you disconnect the house batteries from the 12volt system of your motorhome during storage periods to avoid battery drain by electrical items that are hooked directly to the house batteries, such as clock displays and radio memories, etc.

-Always leave this switch ON while using the coach.
+Always leave this ON while using the motorhome.